ocinitiative/bu-cds-ds110/README.md

-# DS110 Introduction to Data Science with Python in Boston University
+# DS 110 Introduction to Data Science with Python in Boston University

 ## Course Description